 Although there is no specific treatment for acute hepatitis B, there are safe and effective vaccines available to help prevent infection.
 The vaccination series consists of three shots given over a 6 month period of time.
 The vaccine is 90% effective for adults and 95% effective for infants, children, and adolescents who complete the three-dose vaccination series.

-For more information on Hepatitis B and the vaccine, please check out the Centers for Disease Control's (CDC) web page or the Hepatitis B Foundation web page by clicking here.
-Vaccinations are also available through the River Falls Medical Clinic.
-Call 425-6701 to make an appointment.
-These services are not covered under Student Health Services.
+For more information on Hepatitis B and the vaccine, please check out the Centers for Disease Control's (CDC) web page or the Hepatitis B Foundation web page.
+Vaccinations may be available through Pierce County Public Health Department at no cost for some students if no health insurance coverage and depending on age.
+Please call ahead to 715-273-6755 to make arrangements.
+Vaccinations are also available through the Vibrant Health Family Clinic in River Falls; although these vaccinations are not covered by Student Health Services, the Clinic will bill most insurances.
+Please call 715-425-6701 to schedule an appointment.

 Anyone exposed to tuberculosis (TB) or showing symptoms of TB should see a health care provider for evaluation and possible TB testing.
 TB tests are generally not needed for people with a low risk of infection with TB bacteria.
 The United States Public Health Service and the Centers for Disease Control and Prevention recommend that TB testing be performed on all individuals who may be at increased risk of TB as indicated below (CDC April 2012).